battre/autocomplete-attribute-explainer/README.md

 ### Modeling addresses at a street level

-A core aspect of this proposal is to introduce more fine grained information for address fields that are requested in many countries such as a street name and a house number.
+A core aspect of this proposal is to introduce more fine grained information for address fields that are requested in many countries such as street name and house number fields.

 > **Proposal:**
 >